 If you are a new resident of Maryland and you hold a noncommercial driver's license, you have 60 days to obtain a Maryland Driver's License.
 If you hold a commercial driver's license (CDL), you must transfer your CDL within 30 days.
 When applying, please bring:

 Please refer to Sources of Proof for required identity and residency documentation and instructions.

 - New Maryland residents must obtain a Maryland Driver’s License within 60 days.

 - An Out-of-State license must be a valid license or a license expired for less than one year.
 The license cannot be suspended.

 - If licensed for less than 18 months, you will be issued a Maryland Provisional License.

-- If you are exchanging an Out-of-State license that has been expired for one year, you are required to take the knowledge and skills tests in addition to the vision test.
+- If you are exchanging an Out-of-State license that has been expired for one (1) year or more, you are required to take the knowledge and skills tests in addition to the vision test.